For we are God’s handiwork [or workmanship], created in Christ Jesus to do good works, which God prepared in advance for us to do. NIV

 There was a 15-year period between my initial work and accepting a position where I had major responsibility for evaluation.
 In that period I experienced a clear calling to serve the poor as a Christian.
 I knew in my heart that God had prepared me to be his servant; I accepted Jesus Christ as my Lord and Savior; I did effective work in community development outside my research training.
-During that period I did one program evaluation and one year of institutional research; otherwise I saw myself as a facilitator of community development through the church.
+During that period I did one program evaluation and one year of institutional research at a community college; otherwise I saw myself as a facilitator of community development through the church.

 Twenty years after my first evaluation exercise I was called to serve as an evaluator in a Christian relief and development organization.
 It took me months of prayer and consultation with my wife to say yes, for it meant giving up my vision of being a university researcher/scholar.
 For thirty years since that “yes” I have experienced being guided by the Holy Spirit in facilitating evaluation exercises of community development programs.
 For the past twenty years I have been guided by the Spirit and my spiritual disciplines in developing the theory and practice of what I call Transformative Evaluation (TE).

 I humbly see myself as God’s handiwork, poetic workmanship, through guidance of the indwelling Holy Spirit fulfilling, with many defects in attitudes and behavior, the divine plan for my life.
 I am grateful beyond words for God’s love, grace and mercy to be loving God and neighbor through developing TE.

 Another kind of handiwork (10/30/2017)